abenkoula71/indian-food-react/README.md

 You will also see any lint errors in te co
-Launches the test runner in the intractive watch mod See the section about [running tests](https://facebook.gi It correctly bundles React in produconmode and optimize bld frthe bestperforance The build is minified and the filenames inclue
+Launches the test runner in the intractive watch mod See the section about [running tests](https://facebook.gi It correctly bundles React in produconode and optimize bld frthe bestperforance The build is minified and the filenames inclue
 Your app is read to behu.o/eate-rct-ap/doc/deplyment) formore iformatio **Note: ths is  -wayoperation.
 Once yoconfiguriochoces, you can `ejec` at any time.
 This command will remove the single build dependency from your projec